doeringp/IdentityServer4.Contrib.Saml2BearerGrant/README.md

 ## .NET and IdentityServer Support

-This library is targeting .NET Standard 2.0 and IdentityServer4 release 2.3.
+This library is targeting .NET Core 3.1 and IdentityServer4 release 3.0.0+.

 ## How to use